-The Board of Regents established this award in 1997 to recognize outstanding professionals in the Texas A&M System agencies.
-Nominees must be full-time, seniorlevel research or service-delivery professionals, with at least five years of service, who have demonstrated exceptional leadership in programs or projects with significant statewide impact.
+The Board of Regents established this award in 1998 to recognize outstanding professionals in the Texas A&M System agencies.
+Nominees must be full-time, senior level research or service-delivery professionals, with at least five years of service, who have demonstrated exceptional leadership in programs or projects with significant statewide impact.

 Texas A&M AgriLife Research

 Dr. Ansley earned his bachelor’s degree at Hastings College, his master’s at Utah State, and his Ph.D. at the University of Wyoming.
 He is respected worldwide as a rangeland ecologist based on his experience in semiarid mesquite and juniper woodlands.
 He is an expert in plant ecophysiology and the way managing natural resources affects plant communities.
 He conducts research on gas exchange, woody plant water use, wildlife predation of mesquite seeds, herbicide control, and fire ecology in rangelands.
 For more than 20 years he has conducted a respected research program that addresses problems related to agricultural production and ecological sustainability.
 He directs numerous graduate students at Texas A&M and teaches biology at Vernon College.
 He has won six awards for technical articles or posters and is associate editor of Rangeland Ecology and Management Journal.

 County Extension Agent–Family and Consumer Sciences, Collin County

 Texas A&M AgriLife Extension Service